Ānāpānasati Not About Breath – Icchānaṅgala Sutta

 Translated: “On one occasion, the Blessed One was staying in Icchānaṅgala in the Icchānaṅgala forest grove.
 He addressed the bhikkhus: “Bhikkhus, I wish to go into seclusion for three months.
 I am not to be approached by anyone except for the one who brings alms food.”

-“As you say, Bhante,” the bhikkhus responded to him.
+“As you say, Bhante,” the bhikkhus responded.
 And no one approached the Blessed One except the one who brought alms food.

 2. “Atha kho bhagavā tassa temāsassa accayena paṭisallānā vuṭṭhito bhikkhū āmantesi: “sace kho, bhikkhave, aññatitthiyā paribbājakā evaṃ puccheyyuṃ: ‘katamenāvuso, vihārena samaṇo gotamo vassāvāsaṃ bahulaṃ vihāsī’ti, evaṃ puṭṭhā tumhe, bhikkhave, tesaṃ aññatitthiyānaṃ paribbājakānaṃ evaṃ byākareyyātha: ‘ānāpānassatisamādhinā kho, āvuso, bhagavā vassāvāsaṃ bahulaṃ vihāsī’ti.